AnggaR96s/Reforestation/README.md

-## Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+## A magician was driving down the street and then he turned into a driveway.